remix-run/remix/docs/guides/streaming.md

 So rather than waiting for the whole `document -> JavaScript -> hydrate -> request` cycle, with streaming we start the request for the slow data as soon as the document request comes in.
 This can significantly speed up the user experience.

 Additionally, the API that Remix exposes for this is extremely ergonomic.
-You can literally switch between whether something is going to be derferred based on whether you include the `await` keyword:
+You can literally switch between whether something is going to be deferred or not based on whether you include the `await` keyword:

 ```tsx
 return deferred<LoaderData>({